Larry Combest

-Larry Ed Combest (born March 20, 1945) is a retired American Republican politician who represented Texas in the U.S. House of Representatives from 1985 to 2003.
+Larry Ed Combest (born March 20, 1945) is a retired American who represented Texas in the U.S. House of Representatives from 1985 to 2003 as a Republican.

 Early life

 Combest was born in Memphis, Texas, a small town in West Texas and the seat of Hall County.
 In 1969, he earned his bachelor of business administration degree from West Texas State University in Canyon.
 His family operated a farm for four generations.
 In 1971, he served briefly as director of the Agricultural Stabilization and Conservation Service of the U.S. Department of Agriculture.
 He then became legislative assistant to Republican U.S. Senator John Tower from 1971 to 1978, having left after Tower won his fourth and final term in office.
 From 1978 until his election to Congress six years later, Combest was in private business.